Learn how to install STONEfaçade™ Architectural Stone Cladding System the right way

 - Put Safety first.
 Use gloves when handling the panels and their accessories because they have sharp metal inserts on the back.
 Also, when cutting the panels, use eye and ear protection.

 - Open multiple boxes to start – You’ll want to open several boxes of panels at a time to find the pieces that fit best along the wall.
 When you open just one box, you will have to do a lot more cutting than necessary.
-And try to use the least amount of vertical seams.
+And try to use the least number of vertical seams.

 - Cut, then rinse before installing – Use a wet tile or brick saw to cut the panels and an electric grinder for shaping.
 Once you’ve cut the panel, rinse it in a large bucket (5 gallons or more) to remove all debris before installing.